 Marko replied, “Nope, always just bought it pre-made.”

-A fresh, from-scratch salad, as any salad lover knows, is nothing like a bagged salad, whose contents are often dry, or bland or…assembly-line meh.
-And the salads in the plastic boxes you get from a cooler aren’t much better.
-Their vegetables taste like little more than cold food of some chewable kind in varying textures.
+A fresh, from-scratch salad, as any salad lover knows, is far superior to a bagged salad, whose contents are often dry, or bland or assembly-line meh.
+And the cooler-stocked boxed salads aren’t much better.
+Their vegetables taste like cold and texture.
+That’s about it.

 ME: Why have you never made your own from-scratch salad before?